Diet Can Affect Your Child’s Teeth

-A sealant is a plastic material that the dentist applies to the chewing surfaces of the back teeth.
-The sealant flows into the pits and grooves in the teeth, places where a toothbrush can’t reach.
+A sealant is a plastic material that your dentist can easily apply to the chewing surfaces of your child’s back teeth.
+The sealant flows into the pits and grooves in the teeth – places where a toothbrush might miss.
 Sealants protect teeth from plaque and acid attacks.
-As long as the sealant remains intact, the sealed surface will be protected from decay.

 Why Regular Dental Visits Are Important

-Regular dental checkups and dental care-such as cleanings, fluoride treatments, and sealants provide your child with “smile insurance.”
-Plan your child’s first dental visit within six months after the first tooth appears but no later than the first birthday.
+Regular dental checkups and dental care – such as cleanings, fluoride treatments and sealants – provide your child with “smile insurance.”
+Plan your child’s first dental visit within 6 months after the first tooth appears, but no later than the first birthday.
 Consider it a “well-baby checkup” for your child’s teeth.

 Prevent Sports-Related Dental Injuries